Varicose veins are usually caused by weak vein walls and valves.

 - being pregnant

 Your risk of developing varicose veins is increased if a close family member has the condition.
-This suggests that varicose veins may be partly caused by your genes (the units of genetic material that you inherit from your parents).
+This suggests varicose veins may be partly caused by your genes (the units of genetic material you inherit from your parents).

 As you get older, your veins start to lose their elasticity and the valves inside them stop working as well.

-Being severely overweight puts extra pressure on your veins, which means they have to work harder to send the blood back to your heart.
+Being overweight puts extra pressure on your veins, which means they have to work harder to send the blood back to your heart.
 This can put increased pressure on the valves, making them more prone to leaking.

-Some research suggests that jobs that require long periods of standing may increase your risk of getting varicose veins.
+Some research suggests jobs that require long periods of standing may increase your risk of getting varicose veins.
 This is because your blood does not flow as easily when you are standing for long periods of time.

 Continue to next section: Diagnosing varicose veins